How can we help you today?

 • Example: A food blogger licenses recipe images on Creative Market.
 This helps them earn royalties each time they’re used in sponsored content or ads.

-• Tools to help: Canva or Lightroom for edits and Copytrack for copyright protection.
+• Tools to help: Canva or Lightroom for edits and Copytrack or Pixsy for copyright protection.
+You can also license content for AI model training or aggregators, giving brands and platforms permission to use your work for a fee.

 Licensing adds value to work you’ve already done.
 Once listed, your content keeps working for you and earns royalties without extra effort.